Inria-Empenn/narps_open_pipelines/README.md

 Neuroimaging workflows are highly flexible, leaving researchers with multiple possible options to analyze a dataset [(Carp, 2012)](https://www.frontiersin.org/articles/10.3389/fnins.2012.00149/full).
 However, different analytical choices can cause variation in the results [(Botvinik-Nezer et al., 2020)](https://www.nature.com/articles/s41586-020-2314-9), leading to what was called a "vibration of effects" [(Ioannidis, 2008)](https://pubmed.ncbi.nlm.nih.gov/18633328/) also known as analytical variability.

-**The goal of the NARPS open pipeline project is to create a codebase reproducing the 70 pipelines of the NARPS project (Botvinik-Nezer et al., 2020) and share this as an open resource for the community**.
+**The goal of the NARPS Open Pipelines project is to create a codebase reproducing the 70 pipelines of the NARPS project (Botvinik-Nezer et al., 2020) and share this as an open resource for the community**.

 To perform the reproduction, we are lucky to be able to use the description provided by each team available [here](https://github.com/poldrack/narps/blob/1.0.1/ImageAnalyses/metadata_files/analysis_pipelines_for_analysis.xlsx).
 We also created a shared spreadsheet that can be use to add comments on pipelines: the ones that are already reproduced, the ones that are not reproducible with NiPype...
 You can find it [here](https://docs.google.com/spreadsheets/d/1FU_F6kdxOD4PRQDIHXGHS4zTi_jEVaUqY_Zwg0z6S64/edit?usp=sharing).